 High-pressure pulmonary edema due to left ventricular failure is suggested by a 3rd heart sound, jugular venous distention, and peripheral edema on examination and by the presence of diffuse central infiltrates, cardiomegaly, and an abnormally wide vascular pedicle on chest x-ray.
 The diffuse, bilateral infiltrates of ARDS are generally more peripheral.
 Focal infiltrates are typically caused by lobar pneumonia, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more , or lung contusion Pulmonary Contusion Pulmonary contusion is trauma-induced lung hemorrhage and edema without laceration.
 (See also Overview of Thoracic Trauma.)
 Pulmonary contusion is a common and potentially lethal chest injury... read more .
 Although echocardiography may show left ventricular dysfunction, implying a cardiac origin, this finding is not specific because sepsis can also reduce myocardial contractility.

-When ARDS is diagnosed but the cause is not obvious (eg, trauma, sepsis, severe pulmonary infection, pancreatitis), a review of drugs and recent diagnostic tests, procedures, and treatments may suggest an unrecognized cause, such as use of a radiographic contrast agent, air embolism Air embolism Nonthrombotic sources of pulmonary embolism include air, fat, amniotic fluid, infected material, foreign bodies, and tumors.
-Pulmonary embolism (PE) can arise from nonthrombotic sources.
-PE... read more , or transfusion Transfusion-related acute lung injury (TRALI) The most common complications of transfusion are Febrile nonhemolytic reactions Chill-rigor reactions The most serious complications, which have very high mortality rates, are Acute hemolytic... read more .
+When ARDS is diagnosed but the cause is not obvious (eg, trauma, sepsis, severe pulmonary infection, pancreatitis), a review of drugs and recent diagnostic tests, procedures, and treatments may suggest an unrecognized cause, such as use of a radiographic contrast agent, air embolism Air embolism Nonthrombotic sources of pulmonary embolism include air, fat, amniotic fluid, infected material, foreign bodies, tumors, and orthopedic cement.
+Pulmonary embolism (PE) can arise from nonthrombotic... read more , or transfusion Transfusion-related acute lung injury (TRALI) The most common complications of transfusion are Febrile nonhemolytic reactions Chill-rigor reactions The most serious complications, which have very high mortality rates, are Acute hemolytic... read more .
 When no predisposing cause can be uncovered, some experts recommend doing bronchoscopy with bronchoalveolar lavage to exclude alveolar hemorrhage and eosinophilic pneumonia Overview of Eosinophilic Pulmonary Diseases Eosinophilic pulmonary diseases are a heterogeneous group of disorders characterized by the accumulation of eosinophils in alveolar spaces, the interstitium, or both.
 Peripheral blood eosinophilia... read more and, if this procedure is not revealing, a lung biopsy to exclude other disorders (eg, hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational or domestic) antigens... read more , acute interstitial pneumonitis).

 Prognosis for AHRF